Las Vegas - GoVegasGuide

 Courtesy of iHeartRadio

-Now in its fourteenth year, the annual iHeartRadio Music Festival is a two-day event in Las Vegas that showcases today’s biggest names across all music genres.
+Now in its fifteenth year, the annual iHeartRadio Music Festival showcases today’s biggest names across all music genres.
+Held at the T-Mobile Arena, the festival delivers two nights of non-stop hits, world premieres, and unique collaborations.

 Festival Dates: Sept 20-21, 2025